SoeNyiNyiHtut/grc-risk-assessment-chiangmai-shop/README.md

 - Cloud Storage → Enable version history and backup awareness
 - Admin Credentials → Avoid storing passwords in browser
 - WiFi Network → Strengthen password and restrict access

+## Conclusion
+Small businesses face real cybersecurity risks due to limited controls.
+Simple improvements such as MFA, strong passwords, and awareness can significantly reduce risk.

+---

 ## Note
 This is a simulated GRC project created for portfolio purposes using a realistic small business scenario.